AWattNY/shortlyCF/README.md

 Found.
 Redirecting to http://www.google.com
 ```
 For testing purposes this get request also accepts a testDate query parameter<br />
-For example to simulate the use of a short Url an hour later
+For example to simulate the use of a short URL an hour later
 ```
 curl http://localhost:4000/SkzUYhgOW?testDate=2017-08-15T19:15:46.778Z
 ```
-Requesting short Url Access Stats from API:
+Requesting short URL Access Stats from API:
 Last 24 hours Stats
 ```
 $ curl http://localhost:4000/stats/SkzUYhgOW/last24